openapi-processor/openapi-processor-spring/docs/mapping/basic.md

 # Basic (primitive) Mappings

 The OpenAPI specification defines a couple of basic [data types][openapi-spec-types]{:target="_blank"}.
-The basic data types are built-in into the generatr.
-That means the generatr will map the basic types automatically to a corresponding java type.
+The basic data types are built-in into the processor.
+That means it will map the basic types automatically to a corresponding java type.
 There is no explicit type mapping required.

 ## OpenAPI to Java type mapping

 The following table shows the automatic mapping of OpenAPIs primitive types to Java.

-`type`    | `format`    | generatr Java type
+`type`    | `format`    | processor Java type
 ------    | --------    | ------------------
 `integer` |             | `java.lang.Integer`
 `integer` | `int32`     | `java.lang.Integer`